 Overall, SVR rates of up to 50% can be achieved (Torriani 2004; Nunez 2007).
-The difference in SVR between the various studies can be explained mainly by differences in ribavirin dosages used.
-In the initial HCV treatment trials in HIV-coinfected individuals, due to the fear of interactions between ribavirin and commonly used NRTIs for HIV treatment, an 800 mg daily dosage of ribavirin was chosen for most patients independent of the prevailing genotype.
+The difference in rates of SVR in various studies can be explained mainly by differences in ribavirin dosages used.
+In the initial HCV treatment trials in HIV-coinfected individuals, due to the fear of interactions between ribavirin and commonly used NRTIs for HIV treatment, an 800 mg daily dose of ribavirin was chosen for most patients independent of the prevailing genotype.
 This led to suboptimal SVR rates.
-However, in the most recent trial (PRESCO), where weight-adjusted daily ribavirin dosages of 1000-1200 mg were used independent of genotype, SVR rates almost doubled in comparison to some of the earlier studies such as APRICOT, most likely due to the higher ribavirin levels.
-Therefore, currently daily administration of ribavirin 1000 mg (<70 kg body weight) and 1200 mg (≥70 kg body weight) split into 2 doses (BID) is recommended for HCV therapy in HIV coinfection for all genotypes in combination with pegylated interferon.
-The standard dosage for PEG-IFN $\alpha\text{-}2a$ is 180 μg/kg body weight once weekly and for PEG-IFN $\alpha\text{-}2b$ it is 1.5 μg/kg body weight once weekly.
-Duration of therapy is individualized taking into account factors for HCV treatment response such as genotype, baseline viral load and time to reach HCV undetectability (Figure 1).
-Indeed the PRESCO trial indicates that at least some patients may benefit from a longer duration of HCV combination therapy, of up to 72 weeks (Figure 1).
+However, in the PRESCO trial, where weight-adjusted daily ribavirin dosages of 1000-1200 mg were used independent of genotype, SVR rates almost doubled in comparison to some of the earlier studies such as APRICOT, most likely due to the higher ribavirin levels.
+In spite of this, very recently presented data from the PARADIGM trial, a double-blind, multicenter study comparing 800 vs 1000/1200 mg of ribavirin plus PEG-IFN in HCV/HIV coinfected patients showed no significant differences in the rates of SVR (Rodriguez-Torres 2009).

+In the current guidelines, daily administration of ribavirin 1000 mg (<75 kg body weight) and 1200 mg (>75 kg body weight) split into 2 doses (BID) is recommended for HCV therapy in HIV coinfection for all genotypes in combination with pegylated interferon.

+The standard dosage for PEG-IFN $\alpha$ -2a is 180 mg/kg body weight once weekly and for PEG-IFN $\alpha$ -2b it is 1.5 mg/kg body weight once weekly.
+Duration of therapy is individualized taking into account factors for HCV treatment response such as genotype, baseline viral load and time to reach HCV undetectability (see Figure 1).
+Results from the PRESCO trial indicate that at least some patients may benefit from a longer duration of HCV combination therapy, of up to 72 weeks (see Figure 1).
+This mainly refers to patients infected with HCV genotypes 1 and 4 (Núñez 2007) for whom poorer response rates have been extensively shown when compared with genotypes 2 and 3.